 What are ‘Turkey teeth’?

-Hungary is also a popular destination for this kind of dental work, but the more common country to visit is Turkey.
+Hungary is also a popular destination for this kind of dental work.

 Patients who visit these countries for dental treatment are generally seeking brighter, whiter smiles and straighter teeth.